The accountant shortage in 2026: Causes, impacts, and solutions

 The accountant shortage by the numbers

-These numbers translate into real operational strain.
-When hiring cycles stretch for months, existing teams absorb the work, close timelines slip, and error risk rises.
-The challenge is compounded by the fact that fewer early-career accountants are entering the profession just as experienced CPAs are beginning to exit it.
+These numbers translate into real operational strain on finance teams.
+When hiring cycles stretch, existing staff absorb the work, close timelines slip, and error risk rises.
+The challenge is compounded by the fact that fewer early-career accountants are entering the profession just as experienced CPAs are beginning to exit.

-The accounting shortage isn’t driven by a single factor.
-It’s the result of several long-running trends that are converging at the same time, shrinking the talent pipeline while demand for accounting expertise continues to grow.
+The accounting shortage isn't driven by a single factor.
+Several long-running trends are converging at the same time, shrinking the talent pipeline while demand for accounting expertise keeps growing.
+Here's why the CPA shortage has become a structural problem rather than a temporary one.

 The retirement wave